Charles130-Anderson/QR-CODE-ATTENDANCE-SYSTEM-SOFTWARE/README.md

 ## QR Code Attendance System

 This is a **QR Code Attendance System** that allows users to register and track attendance via scanning QR codes.
 The application runs on a web server with **Gunicorn** as the application server and **NGINX** as the reverse proxy.
-The project is deployed on an **Ubuntu 20.04** instance.
+The project is deployed on an **ALX Server** instance.

 </div>